Dr. Hootan Daneshmand

 Breast augmentation surgery has become one of the most popular cosmetic procedures in the United States today.
-Breast augmentation is the second most common cosmetic surgical procedure performed on women in America.
-It is estimated that 1 to 2 million women in the United States have had breast augmentation, with over 250,000 women in 2003 alone.
-This represents over 1% of the entire adult female population and a 20% increase from 2002.
+Sitting at the second most common cosmetic surgical procedure performed on women in America, it is estimated that 1 to 2 million women in the United States have had breast augmentation, This represents over 1% of the entire adult female population and a 20% increase from 2002.

 Orange County breast enlargement surgery is carefully tailored to the individual patient.
 This surgery is designed to meet your individual needs with the goal of giving you the size and shape you want.
 Breast augmentation can help create cleavage and upper breast fullness or may be used to re-establish the breast size and shape.
 Orange County breast implants can be used together with lifting procedures to restore a more youthful breast shape and size.

 This page does include images of some of our previous clients to illustrate the surgeon’s abilities.
 Viewer discretion is advised.